trufnetwork/truf-node-operator/README.md

 ```

 If you prefer a custom PostgreSQL setup, ensure it meets the requirements specified in the [configuration guide](https://docs.kwil.com/docs/daemon/running-postgres).
+To avoid security vulnerabilities, do not expose port 5432 publicly and make sure to set  passwords for your database
 ### 3. Deploy TSN Node

 #### 3.1.
 Install PSQL